MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitIati/Disbursement.md

 ---
-title: Disbursement - Common Data Model | Microsoft Docs
+title: Disbursement in nonProfitIati - Common Data Model | Microsoft Docs
 description: A Disbursement represents an Award disbursement to an individual or organizational awardee.
 A Disbursement is related to a specific Award and Budget.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Disbursement
+# Disbursement in nonProfitIati

 A Disbursement represents an Award disbursement to an individual or organizational awardee.
 A Disbursement is related to a specific Award and Budget.